Banana Cream Pie Cupcakes

 I am not even kidding you when I say these are my new fave.
 Irresistible!
 Even the hubs was a huge fan – and ate the frosting!
 It was bananas!
 Pun intended. 🙂

 I had fun making them too.
-My friend, Lindsay (same name!), was in town and hung out in the kitchen with me while I put them together.
+My friend, Lindsey (same name!), was in town and hung out in the kitchen with me while I put them together.
 As soon as I started cutting out the cores to fill the cupcakes, she was all over it.
 Not a crumb left. 🙂

 What Do These Banana Cupcakes Taste Like?